 - Your friend doesn't trust you.

 If you feel your friend is holding out on you because they simply don't trust you with the information (or feel as though you're likely to tell others), it's time to look inward.
-What, if any, reasons have you given that friend to doubt you?
+What reasons, if any, have you given that friend to doubt you?
 Do you make a habit of gossiping about your friend to others or typically trash everyone around you?
 Then, face up to the fact that you're not necessarily the go-to person people confide in.
 The only way to rebuild trust is to prove that you can actually be a great friend.